 The next part of our trip was still boring as Stuart Highway does not offer more than small bushes on both sides but this time we had a big attraction in the middle of the day – Devils Marbles.

 Every morning we observe flocks of hawks circling the road in their pursuit of breakfast.
 Then, around noon, they disappear from the horizon to appear only in the late afternoon for dinner.

 Our next destination was Mataranka, a place famous for its beautiful hot springs.
 But it was still 680 km ahead of us and we were driving on an empty and perfectly straight Stuart Highway.

-Do termites build their huts out of dirt or excrement?
+Do termites construct their mounds out of dirt or excrement?

 Devils Marbles – amazing formations

 Around lunch, we arrived at Devils Marbles.
 What a place for photographers!

 Nestled in the heart of the Australian Outback, the Devils Marbles sit approximately 410 km north of Alice Springs and 96 km south of Tennant Creek, making it a convenient and compelling stop for travelers from around the world.

 The “Marbles” are what’s left after millions of years of erosion.
 They rise up out of the desert scenery in an amazing display of granite – just like a natural art exhibition.
 Each boulder comes in a different size, ranging from between 50 centimetres to six metres across.